About the Company

 VMware announced a significant change to its licensing per CPU.
 This entire change took effect on April 2, 2020.

-Keeping in mind before any technical analysis that VMware has never been concerned with the number of cores in each CPU and so should be the last of the big manufacturers to maintain a metric of processor per physical CPU.
-Most of them have already moved to licensing using more complex factors and indexes to calculate required licenses.
+Remembering before any technical analysis that the company has never been concerned with the number of cores in each CPU and so it must be the last of the major manufacturers to maintain a processor metric for physical CPUs.
+Most of them have already switched to licensing using more complex factors and indexes to calculate the required licenses.

-This change may impact the way your company provisions environments and especially how it plans to adopt hybrid clouds.
-Planning without taking into account public clouds or resources such as VMware Cloud on AWS could double the cost of VMware CPU licensing for customers with more than 32 cores.
+This change can have an impact on the way your company provisions environments, on IT infrastructures and especially on how it plans to adopt hybrid clouds.
+Planning without taking into account public clouds or resources such as VMware Cloud on AWS could double the cost of CPU licensing for customers with more than 32 cores.

 But what has changed?